Schweizer Getraenke AG, Obermeilen: Management

 SGO is a family-run firm.
 Emil Dietschi took over leadership upon SGO's move to Obermeilen from Maennedorf in 1931, and remained at the head of the company until 1972.
-Upon the death of Emil Dietschi, his son, Urs E. Dietschi, took over, and acted as CEO for 25 years, from 1972–2007, until his retirement.
+Upon the death of Emil Dietschi, his son, Urs E. Dietschi, took over, and acted as CEO for 25 years, from 1972 to 2007, until his retirement.
 In 2007, Bruno Witschi took on the position of CEO, however Urs E. Dietschi still acts as President and Chairman of the company.

 Environmental record

 SGO 's production processes are assessed, and improved, in the interest of both reducing cost and reducing effects on the environment.
 Waste disposal is also analyzed in this manner.
 The company has made a goal of improving energy efficiency by at least 1.5% annually both for environmental concerns and to reduce costs.
 SGO is a member of the Lake Zurich Energy Model Group and the International Energy Agency, and has also been a member of the Energie-Agentur der Wirtschaft, the Energy Agency for the Economy, since 1997.

 Another goal of SGO is to reduce carbon dioxide emissions through changes to both processes and infrastructure.
 The company disposes of biological wastes from organic production through a professional disposal company.
 When possible, the biological gases, produced through fermentation, are upgraded to natural gas quality, to feed it into the network and to offer it as fuel for vehicles at petrol stations.